Dean Kuriakose

 Dean Kuriakose (27 June 1981) is an Indian politician from Kerala and a member of the Indian National Congress.
 Dean Kuriakose was the president of the Youth Congress Kerala wing of Indian Youth Congress.
-He is elected as member of parliament from Idukki lok sabha constituency in 2019 with record lead of 1,71,053 lakhs votes.
+He was elected as member of parliament from Idukki Lok Sabha constituency in 2019 with record lead of 171,053 votes.
+He was also elected as member of parliament from Idukki Lok Sabha constituency in 2024 with lead of 133,727 votes.